-The ideal candidate has experience troubleshooting a full range of computer problems, whether in a professional capacity, as a hobbyist or for family members and friends.
-In addition, technicians at OIT interact with faculty, staff, and students on a regular basis, and strong interpersonal skills are necessary to ensure a high level of customer service.
-Candidates should come prepared to discuss a range of hypothetical situations from technical to customer service in the interview.
+In addition, Student Assistants at OIT interact with faculty, staff, and students on a regular basis.
+Strong interpersonal skills are necessary to ensure a high level of customer service.
+Candidates should come prepared to discuss customer service, work ethic, and technical aptitude in the interview.

 Fill out the application.